cogdog/flickr-cc-helper/README.md

 This new version takes a different approach; a person interested  in using the tool intalls a [web browser bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet).
 Just drag the link text on the blur button to your browser's bookmark bar.

-Upon viewing a flickr photo, the bookmarklet spawns a window containing the one click copy attribution.
-If you are viewing a flickr photo licensed under creative commons, it will launch a small window with the one click copy/paste attribution fit for use in a blog post or a presentation.
+Upon viewing a flickr photo, if you are viewing a flickr photo licensed under creative commons, it will launch a small window with a few one click copy/paste attributions fit for use in a blog post or a presentation.

 ![Screen shot of image helper](docs/images/flickr-cc-helper-in-action.jpg "Example")

-Yes pop up windows are not elegant.
-Hopefully in the future I might be able to generate it as a light-box overlay.
-Or maybe you can fork this code, and do it for me?
+The first one is a full HTML attribution with the image embedded, suitable for cutting and pasting into an HTML editor.
+The second is the attribution in HTML, to be maybe for a footer credit or a caption field.
+The third is text only, for presentation slides or written works.

 THE EASY WAY VS THE CUSTOM WAY
 -----